 There are more than 1000 varieties of banana in cultivation across the tropics, but almost all are destined for local markets and are never enjoyed outside their country of origin.
 When it comes to selling bananas abroad, a single variety rules supreme.
 To understand why a global industry came to rely on such a monoculture, it helps to know a bit about the history — and genetics — of bananas.

-The first modern bananas were created 1000 years ago when farmers in Southeast Asia crossed two wild ancestors: diploid Musa acuminata and tetraploid Musa balbisiana.
-Where its parents had fruit packed with inedible seeds, the new triploid plant offered bunches of fleshy, seedless fruit perfect for on-the-go consumption.
-Being seedless, it was also sterile, so new plants could only be grown by taking cuttings from an existing specimen to grow a clone — known as vegetative propagation.
+Bananas were domesticated as much as 7000 years ago when farmers crossed wild bananas such as Musa acuminata and Musa balbisiana.
+Some of these offspring took two sets of chromosomes from one parent and a third from the other.
+Where its ancestors had fruit packed with inedible seeds, the domesticated triploid plant often produced bunches of fleshy, seedless fruit perfect for on-the-go consumption.
+Being seedless, it was also sterile, so new plants could only be grown by taking cuttings from an existing specimen— known as vegetative propagation.

 Using this method, one plant can become two, ten, ten million.
-And that is how, if you live outside the tropics, it’s likely that every single banana you’ve ever eaten was propagated from a single tree raised in a greenhouse in England in 1834 by William Cavendish, the 6th Duke of Devonshire.
+And that is how, if you live outside the tropics, it’s likely that every single banana you’ve ever eaten is closely related to — or even propagated from — a handful of plants raised in a greenhouse in England in 1834 by William Cavendish, the 6th Duke of Devonshire.

 The duke’s banana tree likely originated in China before being carried to Mauritius by ocean-going traders.
 In 1814, the British took control of the island nation, and the banana tree was one of endless spoils sent back to Britain from its colonial empire.
 After successfully raising the tree in the greenhouses of Chatsworth House, the specimen was christened Musa cavendishii in the duke’s honour.
-A cutting found its way to Samoa, in the South Pacific, and from there spread around the world.
-Today’s entire global crop of Cavendish banana trees has been cloned from this one plant.
+A cutting found its way to Samoa, in the South Pacific, and from there continued to spread around the world.

 Typically, when crops are attacked by disease, some are spared by naturally occurring resistance.
 Breeders take these survivors and cross them to generate new, hardier strains.
 But with no genetic variability, there are no Cavendish plants resistant to TR4.
 And being sterile, there is no way to cross the Cavendish with a different banana variety that is resistant to the pathogen.